-Serbia: Future of renewable energy sources in Serbia, experts and investors discussion vs gov arguments; the report20.
-September 2013. / News Serbia Energy
+Serbia: Future of renewable energy sources in Serbia, experts and investors discussion vs gov arguments; the report, News Serbia Energy

 Serbian power exchange should come in life next year.
 The electricity price will be on the economic level in 2-3 years.
 Banks are not satisfied with the model contract for the electricity purchase from renewable sources.
 Construction of the first major power plant will attract new investors in renewable energy sources.
 These are the major questions which developers and financiers raise to the new government of Serbia and ministry of Energy.